evolutiatechion/evolutiatechion/README.md

 ---

-## Eu não apoio EUA, OTAN AND ISRAEL AND OTHERS
+## I do not support it EUA, European Union AND ISRAEL AND OTHERS...

 ---